jewarner57/DiscordActivityMonitor/readme.md

 ### How to use?
 * There are 2 commands to get started with the voice activity monitor.
   1. ```~sethome```: Send this command in the channel that you want the bot to send messages in
   2. ```~setrole <rolename>```: Send this command to tell the bot to create a named role.
 This is the role that the bot will @ mention whenever it detects voice activity.
 Users can add this role to themselves to recieve voice activity pings.
+The bot will ping @here by default if no role has been set.

 <br>